-This site is about the partnership for design and infography founded by Bill Easter and Linda Fairwether Nash in London in 1976 and that continued after they moved to the Netherlands in 1978 until 2014.
+This site is about the partnership for editorial design and infographics founded by Bill Easter and Linda Fairwether Nash in London in 1976 and that continued until 2014 after they moved to the Netherlands in 1978.
 The site aims to document some of the work they produced both jointly and individually during their professional lives on both sides of the water.

 The idea behind the partnership was, where possible, to work on editorial design projects in which infography and graphic design came together to enhance the end result.
 In the early days this consisted mostly of developing ideas for non-fiction book projects.
-Later, after moving to the Netherlands in 1978, we worked together on a number of book and editorial design commissions where visualising information was the core concern and our talents could be successfully integrated.
-Where projects didn’t lend themselves to this kind of collaboration we worked individually for clients on jobs that utilised our individual skills.
+Later, after moving to The Netherlands in 1978, Bill and Linda worked together on a number of book and editorial design commissions where visualising information was the core concern and their talents could be successfully integrated.
+Where projects didn’t lend themselves to this kind of collaboration they worked individually for clients on jobs that utilised their particular skills.

 Linda studied at Winchester and Chelsea Colleges of Art and worked amongst others for The Reader's Digest and Dorling Kindersley in London before going freelance.
-In Easter Fairwether she worked as graphic designer and visualiser later moving into translation and editorial work, latterly for an international organisation.
-She retired in 2011 and now spends her time between tending our small but beautifully proportioned garden and researching our family trees.
+In Easter Fairwether she worked as a graphic designer and visualiser later moving into translation and editorial work, latterly for an international organisation.
+She retired in 2011 and now spends her time between tending her small but beautifully proportioned garden and researching the family trees.